For historical details, photos and more about Stonehenge, go to:-

 The Four Ages of Man

-How, though, would this have been known to the architects of Avebury, on the ground and without the benefit of an aerial view?
+How, though, would this have been known to the architects of Avebury,

 Let us credit them with the genius they deserve.